gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 We're going to set up an [automation](/docs/projects/automations) that fires every Monday at 9am and sends this newsletter automatically.

-First, copy the campaign, we'll paste it into the automation in a moment.
+First, copy the campaign.
+We'll paste it into the automation in a moment.

 ![Copy the campaign](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/54-copy-the-campaign.png)